caelohm/rymplaylists/README.md

 on the album page.
 You can find the albums I wanted to add but couldn't find in the " Missing" text files.

-* 3.
-Adding the wrong "most popular" song for an album.
+* 3. Adding the wrong "most popular" song for an album.
 This is the least likely of all of these, but it can still happen because humans are imperfect.
 I would automate the process of finding the most popular song off an album believe me, but it is not possible with the current state of Spotify's API, and is more complicated than it seems.

-* 4.
-Two of the same songs on one playlist.
+* 4. Adding two of the same songs on one playlist.
 I try not to have two songs that are the same.
 Sometimes I make an exception (if it's the same song but has some serious differences).
 This rule applies to the classical playlists and every playlist when the song is the same but the artist isn't.
 I keep picking the next most popular song on an album if a song overlaps, even when there are multiple overlapping songs.

 ## FAQ: